adophoxia/VIAL-for-Keychron/HOW2COMPILE.md

 ## About
 This code base supports the entire Keychron Q/V lineup (will update to include unreleased models) -- the STM32 MCU versions --- with one code base and VIAL sideload files for the respective boards.

-This code base supports most of the entire Keychron Q/V lineup (more board to come after they get merged into [`qmk:master`](https://github.com/qmk/qmk_firmware/tree/master/keyboards/keychron/); the Q1v1 (ATmega32u4) is still not in upstream QMK, so that's in a TBD state.) --  the STM32 MCU versions --- with one code base and VIAL sideload files for the respective boards.
+This code base supports most of the entire Keychron Q/V lineup.
 There are instructions to compile and flash the VIAL firmware for each board, that of which is denoted in their respective `readme.md` file, usually something akin to:
     make keychron/[model]/[layout]:vial:flash

 ## Preparation